opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

 If you want, you can export some or all of the simulation data to a BioSignalML or a `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`__ file.
 To do so, click on the |oxygenActionsDocumentExport| button.
-In the case of BioSignalML, you will be asked to provide some (optional) information, as well as specify which model parameters you want to export:
+In the case of BioSignalML, you are asked to provide some (optional) information, as well as specify which model parameters you want to export:

 .. |oxygenActionsDocumentExport| image:: ../../pics/oxygen/actions/document-export.png
    :class: inlineicon